KenKundert/avendesora/doc/installing.rst

 recreated, and this time they will be encrypted or not based on the extensions you gave.

+More information on the various configuration options can be found in :ref:`configuring`.

 .. index::
     single: configuring window manager